ayushsrawat/logit/README.md

-## LOGIT
+# LOGIT
+A small, production-grade log indexing & search microservice.

 ## TODOS
 - [X] add multiple sources of logs with different regex and then handle them in logit
 - [X] the above will quite increase the resiliency and the shape of the project, because from the birth it know how to handle diverse data
-- [ ] consider adding lightweight queueing service like rabbitmq to asynchronously handle the log indexing
+- [X] consider adding lightweight queueing service like rabbitmq to asynchronously handle the log indexing
 - [ ] UI for the same
   - [ ] web sockets for live log monitoring
   - [ ] dashboards with various ag-charts